GoogleChrome/lighthouse-ci/docs/recipes/docker-server/README.md

 # lhci-server   LoadBalancer   10.X.X.X       X.X.X.X        80:XXXXX/TCP   2m
 ```

+Once you've got the server up and running you can continue with the [Getting Started](../../getting-started.md#The-Lighthouse-CI-Server) steps using the EXTERNAL-IP as your LHCI server base URL.

+#### Troubleshooting

+The above commands assume that you're working a clean project that hasn't been manually configured for other services.
+If you've used this project for other GCP services, you might need to tweak the commands used.
+Some examples with workarounds are reproduced below.

+**default network problem**
+GCP projects come with a `default` network when created.
+You might have manually deleted this.
+You can either recreate the default network before running the script or manually create a cluster named `lhci-server` via the UI, edit the default-pool to have 1 node instead of 3, and set the smallest acceptable machines.

+**connected to machine problem**
+If you weren't able to create the server via the CLI or have other permissions set, you won't be connected to `lhci-server` when you run the rest of the commands.

+Run the below to continue:
+`gcloud container clusters get-credentials lhci-server --zone $COMPUTE_ZONE --project $PROJECT_ID`

 ### Docker Compose

 You can create a docker-compose.yml file to orchestrate an LHCI server in cloud services or along with your existing app docker containers.
 Execute `docker-compose up` relative to the file's location.